LAION-AI/Open-Assistant/data/datasets/codet_humaneval_mbpp/README.md

-## CodeT Datasets (HumanEval and MBPP)
+# Python Code and Test Generation Datasets

+This folder contains two notebooks.

-Prepares two of the datasets used for Microsoft CodeT, namely HumanEval and MBPP, for QA format.
-Each dataset has a portion dedicated to creating Python functions from docstrings, and a portion dedicated to creating Python unit tests from docstrings.
+One will download the HumanEval and MBPP datasets used for Microsoft CodeT for tuning a model for Python code generation from function docstrings, augment the data into prompt and solution pairs and write them to `.jsonl` files.

+The other will download the data used for Microsoft CodeT for tuning a model for Python test generation from corresponding function docstrings, augment the data into prompt and solution pairs and write them to `.jsonl` files.

+All datasets are then uploaded to HuggingFace Hub.

+## Requirements

+Both notebooks require the library `requests`.